 The Dust Bowl was not a strictly natural phenomenon

-Trees help anchor the soil and break up the wind, which help prevent erosion (and later, dust storms).
+Trees help anchor the soil and break up the wind, which helps prevent erosion (and later, dust storms).
 So many acres were planted in the Great Plains that much of the prairie grass that had helped hold the soil in place was torn up and crops, such as wheat, were planted.

 Wheat doesn’t have deep roots to hold the soil and is dependent on the weather – especially in a time before the large-scale irrigation of today.
 And of course, making matters worse, drought struck much of the country – months went by without rain in much of the early 1930s.
 The infamous dust storms, which could literally black-out the sun, were mostly limited to the Plains states of the US and Canada, but one in 1934 reached the East Coast